 Major Thomas Gales Forster, is once more on his native heath.
-A telegram from him last week reports his safe arrival at Philadelphia after a rough voyage.
-We shall hope soon to see this veteran and hear of his European experiences.
+A telegram from him last week reports; his safe arrival at Philadelphia after a rough voyage.
+We shall hope soon to see this veteran anchear of his European experiences.

-Elder Eads, a Shaker, reviews the lecture of Col. Ingersoll on the "Mistakes of Moses," in the Louisville (Ky.)
+Elder-Eads, a Shaker, reviews the lecture of Col. Ingersoil on the " Mistakes of Moses," in the Louisville (Ky.)
 Courier-Journal.
-He claims that Moses did not make the mistakes attributed to him.
-He considers the Bible an excellent book when rightly interpreted.
+He attributed to him.
+He considers the Bible and slight paralysis, was cured by him, the tumor was entirely remeved, not a vestige